Give your computer a "spring clean".

 Like any other household equipment your computer needs a clean-up now and again.
 There are two kinds of "clean-up" your computer needs.
 We can do this work for you if you prefer, or you can follow these instructions to do it yourself.

-Clean the hardware
+Clean PC hardware

 When your computer is turned on it acts like a vacuum cleaner.
 It sucks air in to keep the working parts cool.
 And like a vacuum cleaner, the dust and fluff gets trapped inside.
 Now and again it needs "emptying".
-On laptops this is a job for a professional - but you can do this yourself for a tower or desktop case.
+On laptops cleaning inside is a job for a professional - but you can do this yourself for a tower or desktop case.
 Get your vacuum cleaner ready with hose and nozzle (not brush).
 A small (1/2 inch or so) paintbrush is also useful.

 With your computer turned off and unplugged from the mains do the following: